Dental Student Fitness to Practise Defence Barristers

-The General Dental Council (GDC) sets the learning outcomes and standards that must be covered by qualifications leading to GDC registration.
+Healthcare regulators set the learning outcomes and standards that must be covered by qualifications leading to registration.
 They also approve and monitor these training programmes.
-The standards expected of registered dental professionals are set by the GDC and the standards expected of dental students are based on these principles.
+The standards expected of registered healthcare professionals are set by healthcare regulators and the standards expected of students are based on these principles.

 Student fitness to practise, put simply, is meeting certain requirements during your training relating to clinical/technical and academic work, professional behaviour and health.